dustinpfister/blog_posts/_posts/js-array-reduce.md

 ## 5 - Conclusion

 So then the array reduce method is great for many little situations in which I might want to create a single simple value from an array of values.
+However there is a great number of other array prototype methods that also come into play, such as the [array for each method](/2019/02/16/js-javascript-foreach/) that is just a more generic way of just looping over all the elements of an array.